nickstuer/mooch.settings/README.md

 A lightweight, TOML-backed configuration/settings utility that feels like a dictionary.

 mooch.settings is a Python configuration library designed for simplicity and developer ergonomics.
-It loads settings data from TOML files and exposes them as standard Python dictionaries — allowing you to work with settings in a familiar, Python way.
+It loads settings data from TOML files and exposes them as standard Python dictionaries — allowing you to work with settings in a familiar, Pythonic way.

 ## Table of Contents